opendaylight/transportpce/docs/developer-guide.rst

 about current and planned services is available in the MD-SAL data store.

 Current implementation of PCE allows finding the shortest path, minimizing either the hop count (default) or the propagation delay.
+The support of a flexible grid was introduced in Aluminium.
+The central wavelength assignment depends on the  capabilities of the different devices on the path.
-Central wavelength is assigned considering a fixed grid of 96 wavelengths 50 GHz spaced.
-The assignment of wavelengths according to a flexible grid considering 768 subsequent slots of 6,25 GHz (total spectrum of 4.8 Thz), and their occupation by existing services is planned for later releases.
+If one of the elements only supports a fixed grid, the wavelength is assigned considering a grid of 96 wavelengths 50 GHz spaced.
+If  all the devices on the path support a flexible grid, the assignment of wavelengths is done according to a flexible grid considering 768 subsequent slots of 6,25 GHz (total spectrum of 4.8 Thz).
-In Neon SR0, the PCE calculates the OSNR, on the base of incremental noise specifications provided in Open ROADM MSA.
-The support of unidirectional ports is also added.

-PCE handles the following constraints as hard constraints:
+The PCE module handles the following constraints as hard constraints:

 -   **Node exclusion**
 -   **SRLG exclusion**
 -   **Maximum latency**

-In Magnesium SR0, the interconnection of the PCE with GNPY (Gaussian Noise Python), an open-source library developed in the scope of the Telecom Infra Project for building route planning and optimizing performance in optical mesh networks, is fully supported.
-Impairment aware path computation for service of higher rates (Beyond 100G) is planned across Phoshorus releases.
-It implies to make B100G OpenROADM specifications available in GNPy libraries.
+In Neon SR0, the PCE calculates the OSNR, on the base of incremental noise specifications provided in Open ROADM MSA.
+The support of unidirectional ports is also added.
+The interconnection of the PCE with GNPY (Gaussian Noise Python), an open-source library developed in the scope of the Telecom Infra Project for building route planning and optimizing performance in optical mesh networks, is supported since Magnesium SR0.
+This allowed introducing impairment aware path computation for (Beyond 100G) services across Phoshorus releases.

+In Argon, we introduce autonomous impairment aware path computation, leveraging OpenROADM yang specification catalog (R10.1), which translates the optical specifications provided in the MSA into models understandable by the controller.
+To each disaggregated element crossed along the path (Transponders, ROADM add/drop modules and degrees), is associated an operational mode, for which each physical parameters is described in the catalog.
+This allows evaluating the degradations that each element, whether it is a device of fiber span, brings to the signal transmission.
+The resulting Optical Signal to Noise Ratio is calculated, as well as the penalties associated with the cumulated chromatic dispersion, Polarisation Mode Dispersion (PMD), Polarization Dependant Loss (PDL)… and the non-linear contribution is evaluated.

+All of this is done in accordance with OpenROADM optical specifications.
+Handling OpenROADM specification catalogs improves the upgradability of the code, since the future evolution of the specifications only implies to add new operational modes to the catalog while the associated code remains unchanged.

+In Argon SR0, to benefit from this new functionality, the specification catalog must be manually loaded into the data store.
+The catalog includes 2 different parts, the first being dedicated to the translation of OpenROADM specifications, the second (optional) being dedicated to specific operational modes for transponders used in “bookended” mode (same transponders on both ends of the path).
+The automatic filling of the first part of the catalog is planned in Ar SR1.
+In this release will also be supported the 2 RPCs used to fill the different parts of the catalog :
+-   **add-openroadm-operational-mode-to-catalog**
+-   **add-specific-operational-mode-to-catalog**

+Autonomous impairment aware path computation is triggered in Argon for any path at the WDM layer, whatever is the service rate.
+The transmission margin is evaluated in both direction and the result is provided in INFO Logs.
+GNPy is used in a second step to enforce path validation.
+Indeed, it gives complementary information to the calculation made from OpenROADM specifications, with a finer assessment of non-linear contribution, and potentially a consideration of the interaction with other channels already provisioned on the network.
+This last capability will be added across Argon releases.
-If the OSNR calculated by the PCE is too close to the limit defined in OpenROADM specifications, the PCE forwards through a REST interface to GNPY external tool the topology and the pre-computed path translated in routing constraints.
+The PCE forwards through a REST interface to GNPY external tool the topology and the pre-computed path translated in routing constraints.
 GNPy calculates a set of Quality of Transmission metrics for this path using its own library which includes models for OpenROADM.
 The result is sent back to the PCE.
 If the path is validated, the PCE sends back a response to the service handler.
 In case of invalidation of the path by GNPY, the PCE sends a new request to GNPY, including only the constraints expressed in the path-computation-request initiated by the Service Handler.
 GNPy then tries to calculate a path based on these relaxed constraints.
 The result of the path computation is provided to the PCE which translates the path according to the topology handled in transportPCE and forwards the results to the Service Handler.

 GNPy relies on SNR and takes into account the linear and non-linear impairments to check feasibility.
 In the related tests, GNPy module runs externally in a docker and the communication with T-PCE is ensured via HTTPs.

 Topology Management
 ^^^^^^^^^^^^^^^^^^^